maelchiotti/maelchiotti/README.md

 # Welcome!

-I am Maël Chiotti, a student in computer science and the cice-president of @StudioRvAndCo.
+I am Maël Chiotti, a student in computer science and the vice-president of [Studio Rv & Co](https://rvandco.fr/).

 </div>